ludico1959/finapi/README.md

 - JSON data (for sending and returning data);
 - Postman v8.12.5 (for testing endpoits).

-** uuid module was used in FinAPI version 1 which does not had connction to a database.
+** uuid module was used in FinAPI version 1 which does not had connection to a database.
 Because of that, we had to generate our own id with this module.

 ## 📮 Testing endpoints